 Visually, visualizing the spectrum of the top left image we get the corners as being a little white.
 Centering the spectrum we can visually see that in the bottom left image the white spots are moved towards the center.
 Representing in using a log scale, the white spots are more prevalent over the vertical direction, as the original white rectangle was in that direction.

-Note: the convention for the unit vectors u and v.
+Note: the convention for the unit vectors and .

 We can observe that by centering the spectrum, it doesn’t matter where the white piece is in the image, as it will always be centered in the spectrum view, at most it will be rotated like below